-Configure the input contacts to cause alarm conditions based on the user-defined normal state.
+You can set input contacts to cause alarm conditions based on a user-defined normal state.
 Output contacts can map internal alarms and events to outside devices.

-Input Norm: Set the normal state of the contact (Open or Closed).
-The cooling unit changes its operating mode to Closed when the actual state differs from the normal state.
+Input Norm: Set the normal state of the contact (open or closed).
+The cooling unit changes its operating mode to Standby when the actual state differs from the normal state.

-Output Norm: Set the normal state of the contact (Open or Closed).
+Output Norm: Set the normal state of the contact (open or closed).
 If the state of an alarm or event mapped to this contact changes from the normal state, the contact also changes state.